xuankimtran/docs-1/pages/katalon-studio/docs/katalon-compact-utility.md

 	> Notes:
 	>
-	> Before executing, ensure to log out of all Chrome sessions.
-This extension is currently not supported multiple sessions.
+	> Before executing, make sure you log out of all your Chrome sessions.
+This extension currently does not support multiple sessions.

 See also: